 A. 1 TIMOTHY 2:1–4

 First of all, then, I urge that entreaties and prayers, petitions and thanksgivings, be made on behalf of all men, 2for kings and all who are in authority, so that we may lead a tranquil and quiet life in all godliness and dignity.
 3This is good and acceptable in the sight of God our Savior, 4who desires all men to be saved and to come to the knowledge of the truth.

 The apostle Paul urges Timothy to pray evangelistically, not only for all men in general, but specifically for kings and all who are in authority.
 Very importantly, verse 1 begins, I urge.
 These English words come from the original Greek language: parakalo which is a compound word comprised of the preposition para and the verb kaleo.
 Para means “to come alongside” while kaleo means “to call.”
 Together, parakalo is an emphatic verb that means “to call alongside.”
 It is in the first-person singular: I urge [you Timothy].

-Paul heightens this command with first of all, or proton, to indicate its priority (proton is used to signify first in priority rather than sequence).
+Paul heightens this command with first of all, or protos, to indicate its priority (protos is used to signify first in priority rather than sequence).
 In other words, Paul wanted Timothy to join him in praying evangelistically for kings and those in authority.
 (You’ll notice that the last portion of this passage, verse 4, indicates the aforementioned command to pray is all to be taken in the context of evangelism.)

 What we see here is not an afterthought in Paul’s mind.
 Concern for political leaders was an emphasis that ran throughout his ministry and was born in his Damascus Road conversion.
 Notice this in the Acts 9:15 passage that follows:

 B. ACTS 9:15

 But the Lord said to him, “Go, for he is a chosen instrument of Mine, to bear My name before the Gentiles and kings and the sons of Israel.”